Michigan State vs. Butler: Odds, spread, over/under - November 17

 Michigan State vs. Butler Betting Trends (2022-23)

+- The Spartans and their opponents combined to hit the over 17 out of 31 times last season.

+- Butler covered 15 times in 28 games with a spread last season.

-- In Bulldogs games last season, the combined scoring went over the point total 10 times.
+- The Bulldogs and their opponents combined to go over the point total 10 out of 28 times last season.

 Michigan State Futures Odds